+I

+Implicit Auxiliary Data Structure (IADS)

+See Auxillary Data Structure (ADS).

+J

+JBOD

 JBOD (Just a Bunch of Disks) refers to a collection of hard disks that have not been configured to act as a redundant array of independent disks (RAID) array.

+K

+L

 LCS (Licensed Compute Services)

-Publicly offered processing, storage, network, and software services that are hosted on remote computer servers accessed via a Wide Area Network (e.g. the Internet).
+Licensed Compute Service (LCS) is defined in TPC Pricing Specification: Publicly offered processing, storage network, and software services that are hosted on remote computer servers accessed via a Wide Area Network (e.g. the Internet).
 A Customer pays a license fee to the Licensed Compute Services vendor for the use of the processing, storage, network, and software services.
-The Licensed Compute Services are not located or installed on a Customer's premises
+The Licensed Compute Services are not located or installed on a Customer's premises.

+M

 Metastore/Metadata

 Descriptive information about the database including names and definitions of tables, indexes, and other schema objects.
-Various terms commonly used to refer collectively to the metadata include metastore, information schema, data dictionary, or system catalog.
+Various terms commonly used to refer collectively to the Metadata include Metastore, information schema, data dictionary, or system catalog.
+Metadata also includes additional information managed by the BDAS and stored in the database to define, manage and use other database objects, e.g. users, connections, etc.